-Kipling told Rider Haggard that he was sending a copy of his ‘little piece’ which ‘went off all right’.
+Kipling wrote to his daughter Elsie the next day that 'I said my little piece which went off all right’.
 [Letters, (Ed.
 Thomas Pinney) vol 5. p.
 242].
 During the dinner, when he sat between Balfour and Lady Bland-Sutton at the high table, Kipling scribbled a verse upon Balfour’s programme.
 Balfour had published "A Defence of Philosophic Doubt" in 1879, and Kipling wrote:

 The Foundations of Philosophic DoubtAs David Gilmour notes (p.
 181), Kipling liked Balfour personally, but was unimpressed by effete aristocrats in politics.
 Balfour had once attended the Eton and Harrow cricket match in preference to a meeting with the Kaiser, a priority close to that of Kipling's rhyme.